iamkirankumaryadav/DAX/Evaluation Context.md

 Starting any expression with `SUMX` or any iterator creates a row context on the table.

-Calculated column is also calculated at `row` context automatically.
+Calculated column is also calculated at `row` context automatically, they have there own `row` context.

 A `Filter` context filters table and `Row` context iterates over each rows of the table.